eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/5-catalog.md

 When the Consumer makes a catalog-request to the Provider, the provider collects the Consumer's VC and checks it against each of the `accessPolicies` defined in his [Contract Definitions](4-contract-definitions.md).
 If the VC passes the `accessPolicy`, the Contract Definition is transformed to a Data Offer and added to the catalog.
-If the content of the VC does not fulfuill the `accessPolicy`, the Contract Definition is invisible for the requesting Data Consumer - rendering any further communication between the Business Partners useless.
+If the content of the VC does not fulfil the `accessPolicy`, the Contract Definition is invisible for the requesting Data Consumer - rendering any further communication between the Business Partners useless.

 ## Returned Payload